jamespooley/archived-jamespooley.github.io/about.md

 Howdy, there!
 I'm <span class="text-warning">James Pooley</span>
 lead data scientist and manager at [360i](https://360i.com/capabilities/analytics/) in NYC.
-I work on a variety of data-related problems, projects, and products with a strong econometric flavor.
+I work on a variety of data problems, projects, and products with a strong econometric flavor.
 I like person-level data, latent variables, Box's loop, stochastic processes, Python, R, and functional programming.
 My chief skill is [competence without comprehension](https://www.theatlantic.com/technology/archive/2012/06/-a-perfect-and-beautiful-machine-what-darwins-theory-of-evolution-reveals-about-artificial-intelligence/258829/), but I constantly work on improving the latter without losing sight of the former.

 Away from the computer, I read horror, science, fantasy, and weird fiction.